jordandsnyder/oldwebsite/teaching.md

 ##  Summary of Teaching Philosophy

-I hope to accompany students along their journey, but also foster in them a duty to journey into course material, other students’ lives, and ultimately the world.
-It is my calling to walk alongside students and encourage and challenge them in these ways along their own journey.
-This journeying is my inspiration as I seek to foster challenge and encouragement in students’ own journeys.
+I hope to accompany students along their journey, but also foster in them a duty to explore the course material and ultimately the world.
+I wish to walk alongside students and encourage and challenge them in as they explore their own journey.